 The Governor’s Safety Award luncheon is part of the 83rd Minnesota Safety & Health Conference, coordinated by the Minnesota Safety Council.
 The conference is the oldest and largest gathering of workplace safety and health professionals in the region.
 The Minnesota Safety Council, founded in 1928, is a non-governmental, not-for-profit organization dedicated to improving the quality of life in Minnesota by preventing unintentional injuries (“accidents”).

 Pure metals are not as structurally sound as the altered versions.
 In fact, they are often soft and the molecules flow and move easily.
-To use the metal in a manufacturing setting, the structure of the metal itself must be changed.
-This is where alloys come in.
+To use the metal, the structure of the metal must be strengthened to withstand huge amounts of weight.
+This is where alloys come in to support metal structures.

 Essentially a compound of one basic metal and several other metal or metalloid materials, alloys are what we most often encounter in our everyday lives and on the manufacturing floor of virtually every industrial building.
 Stainless steel is a commonly-recognized alloy, but often coppers and aluminums used day-to-day are types of alloys as well.